We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Was this helpful?

-Cobblestone throat can occur if you have extra mucus in your throat.
+Cobblestone throat can occur if there is extra mucus in the throat.
 Addressing the underlying cause of that extra mucus, such as allergies, can treat cobblestone throat.

 Cobblestone throat is a term doctors use to describe an irritated throat with visible bumps and lumps at the back.
-The bumps are caused by enlarged lymphatic tissue in the tonsils and adenoids, which are pockets of tissue in the back of your throat.
+The bumps are caused by enlarged lymphatic tissue, which are pockets of tissue in the back of your throat.

 This tissue often becomes inflamed or irritated in response to extra mucus in the throat.
 While it can look alarming, cobblestone throat is usually harmless and easy to treat.